 TA tasks should be arranged in a way that would not exceed average of 10 hours per week

-- Please note that there are actively 16 weeks in Fall and Spring semesters).
-It should be expected workload in some weeks may be higher than that in other weeks.
+- Please note that there are actively 16 weeks in Fall and Spring semesters.

+- It should be expected workload in some weeks may be higher than that in other weeks.

 The following is a non-exhaustive list of TA tasks.
 Additional tasks that have the potential to contribute to graduate students’ learning and development can also be expected from them.

-Preparing slides and course packages for courses.
+- Preparing slides and course packages for courses.

-Holding office hours to answer students’ questions, if necessary.
+- Holding office hours to answer students’ questions, if necessary.

-Keeping course records as required.
+- Keeping course records as required.

-Exam-related TA tasks
+- Exam-related TA tasks

-Monitoring or taking photocopies of exams, when necessary.
+- Monitoring or taking photocopies of exams, when necessary.

-Proctoring exams.
-TAs are expected to be present for proctoring all exams (including make up and amnesty exams) of the courses they are assigned to.
+- TAs are expected to be present for proctoring all exams (including make up and amnesty exams) of the courses they are assigned to.

 - They may also be asked to proctor exams for courses, which they are not assigned to as TAs.

-4 per academic year.
-Proctoring assignment will be done centrally by the graduate office.
-Proctoring
+- Proctoring assignment will be done centrally by the graduate office.

 - Proctoring may be necessary on weekends, late evenings, or times outside of regular hours.

-project papers.
-Grading should be done under close supervision of the faculty member teaching the
+- Grading short essays, multiple choice questions or brief definitions in students’ exams; grading project papers.
+(Grading should be done under close supervision of the faculty member teaching the course.)